Ensure you have MyGov ID prior to attempting this.

 The video demonstrates the complete process for a business owner including -

-- Sign up process for business entityas a entity type "company"
+- Sign up process for business entity as a entity type "company"

 - Connecting with MyGov ID to ATO Access Manager